Reelect Tag Evers

 Madison is at a Crossroads

-I was sworn into office as District 13 Alder on April 16, 2019.
+I was first elected to office as District 13 Alder in 2019.
 I hit the ground running, working to preserve food access and increase affordable housing in South Madison.
-We’re now on pace to break ground in the spring for a new full-service grocery store and 150 units of affordable housing at the Truman Olson site on South Park.
+The Truman Olson site on South Park is now the home to 150 units of affordable housing and we’re on pace to open a new full-service grocery store in the summer of 2025.

 Crisis Response